kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 Discord: Single query, no history, returns string response

 Attempt 1: duplicate pipelines
 My first instinct was to create separate pipelines.
 This worked but violated DRY principles and Kedro best practices.
 Not ideal.
 In fact, Kedro does not even allow nodes to have the same name even if they're in different pipelines.
+It enforces pipeline integrity, and duplicating nodes breaks maintainability.
 The framework that exists to apply proper software development practices to data projects was doing its job.
 Attempt 2: separate pipelines with tags
 I tried splitting it into three pipelines:
 Context retrieval and prompt assembly (shared)